 Call the POLICE immediately if the situation becomes violent.

-More information can be found at the Breaking the Cycle website.
+More information can be found at the Love is Respect website.

 Additional resources include Counseling and Psychological Services, the Office of Equity and Compliance, Saluki Cares, and the Women's Center.